Skip to Main Content

 Search author field

-In most academic literature databases you can search using the 'Author' field.
+Most academic literature databases allow you to search using the 'author' field.
 You can search for surnames and combine them with initials and first names.
-Be aware that multiple authors can have the same surname, and even the same first name and initials.
-See the box 'Name variants'
+Note that several authors may have the same surname, and even the same first name and initials.
+See the 'Name variants' box.

 Author identifiers